Small Tour of the Camino

 Accommodation: 1 night at Hotel Carris Alfonso IX or similar.

-Overview: This morning, we take a 1.5 hour walk (roughly 6kms) in Galicia to reach our ultimate destination: praza do obradoiro and the famous Santiago Cathedral.
+Overview: Today we take a 1.5 hour walk (roughly 6kms) in Galicia to reach our ultimate destination: praza do obradoiro and the famous Santiago Cathedral.
 We experience the emotional scenes of pilgrims arriving at their long-awaited destination.
 At noon we attend the pilgrims mass at the Cathedral.

 Accommodation: 3 nights at Hotel Gelmirez or similar.

-Overview: This morning we explore the local market and sample its produce and enjoy a guided tour of Santiago de Compostela.
-The afternoon is free to explore the city further on your own.
+Overview: This morning we explore the local market, sample its produce and enjoy a guided tour of Santiago de Compostela.
+The afternoon is free to explore the city.

 Accommodation: Hotel Gelmirez or similar.

-Overview: Today we take a full day excursion as we drive to Cape Finisterre “end of the world” and contemplate the agitated Atlantic.
-This at one time in history was the end of the world!
+Overview: Today we drive to Cape Finisterre, a place that was once seen as the “end of the world”, with expansive views across the Atlantic.
 Later we drive south and explore the beautiful coastal Rias Bajas area.

 Accommodation: Hotel Gelmirez or similar.

-Overview: Today We start a short tour of Portugal.
+Overview: Today we start a short tour of Portugal.
 The group visits several destinations in Portugal that have contibuted to the history of Portugal.
-We start with a drive to Braga via the Portuguese leg of the Way, Ponte de Lima, winding through woodlands, farmlands, villages, and towns.
+We start with a drive to Braga via Valenca do Minho, winding through woodlands, farmlands, villages, and towns.
 According to legend, St. James named the first bishop of Braga in the 4th century.
-Since then, Braga is the capital of Catholic Portugal.
+Since then, Braga has been the capital of Catholic Portugal.

 Accommodation: 1 night at Hotel do Parque or similar.